code0nwheels/Dwellpy/docs/configuration_guide.md

 ## Scroll Tab

-The Scroll tab contains settings for the floating scroll widget.
+The Scroll tab contains settings for the floating scroll widget and menu widget appearance.

 ### Scroll Widget
 This section controls a floating scroll widget that appears near your cursor for easy scrolling.

 #### Enable Scroll Widget
-**What it does**: Shows/hides the floating scroll helper that follows your cursor.
+**What it does**: Shows/hides the floating scroll helper that appears when you dwell (pause cursor).

 **When to enable**: For reading documents, browsing web pages, or working with long content.